All Episodes

 They couldn't wait to give this shining example of the exact thing the president has been warning about, and that is white Christians taking out their revenge and anger on innocent Muslims.

-The drive-by is they're gonna let this story go into the ether and never talk about it again pretty soon, and that's why I want you to know something about it.
+The drive-bys are going to let this story go into the ether and never talk about it again pretty soon.

-Because the drive-by's have been drooling all morning, and this story is going to be out of sight very soon.
+Because the drive-bys have been drooling all morning, and this story is going to be out of sight very soon.

-They were all over Twitter, Facebook, blaming Republicans, Christians, conservatives.
+All morning long, the drive-bys eagerly, they were all over Twitter, Facebook, blaming Republicans, Christians, conservatives.

 It turns out that a review of the Facebook page of the man charged in these murders, his name is Craig Hicks.